mikhaelamartin/Chopped-Recommendations/README.md

 2. Interpret visualization pertaining to top 10 favorited episodes

+A majority of the most popular shows emphasized either the judges, familiar faces, or family.
+The viewers love the judges' personalities and interactions with each other which is why "Judges' Face-Off' and 'Chopped All-Stars: Judges are part of the pack.
+The audience also loves cooking shows in general which is why "Crunch Time" and "Chopped All-Stars: Food Network vs. Cooking Channel" are also fan faves.
+Lastly, the viewers are very sentimental beings which is why the first aired episode, "Ocotpus, Duck, Animal Crackers" and "It's a Sibling Thing" are the top two episodes.

+Our clusters somewhat capture this sentiment.
+Celebrity/Charity episodes

 ![](https://github.com/mikhaelamartin/Chopped-Recommendations/blob/master/top10.png)

 Four of the top 10 episodes were grouped in the Celebs/Charity cluster.
 Viewers tend to favor familiar faces and big personalities.